ClusterHQ/flocker/docs/docker-integration/install-node.rst

 =========

 The installation of the Flocker clients, node services and the Flocker plugin for Docker is now complete.
-To enable these services, and to configure your cluster security and backend, please move on to :ref:`post-installation-configuration-docker`.
+To enable these services, and to configure your cluster security and backend, please move on to :ref:`post-installation-configuration-with-docker`.